apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 **--files**

-Stop the syncer corresponding to the specified pid file name in the pid_dir path.
+Stop the Syncer corresponding to the specified pid file name in the pid_dir path.

 ```shell
 bash bin/stop_syncer.sh --files "127.0.0.1_9190.pid 127.0.0.1_9191.pid"